FFFacundo/Roadmap--Javascript/Theory/2- Variables.md

 # Declaration
 To use variables first we have to declare them, meaning "creating" them.
-In order to do that we use one of the following keywords: <const>, <let> or <var>.
+In order to do that we use one of the following keywords: const, let and also var.

 # Hoisting
 According to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting):